Zenoh Plugin

 Plugin Overview

-Communication systems with
+Communication systems with a

 service discovery

-mechanisms;Flexible network topologies;
+mechanism;Flexible network topologies;

 Low-latency, high-throughput network communication and data transmission;